todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 If GUI application [Software Updater](https://wiki.ubuntu.com/SoftwareUpdates) is open (it opens automatically on startup if there are updates) then close it.
 We're going to use the terminal-based update system (described above) to update our system now.

-1. Open a new `Terminal` by pressing the `SUPER` (Windows) key, typing `term` and then pressing `ENTER`.

-2. Once a new Terminal has opened run `apt-get update` to update to the latest package definition list.
+1. Open a new Terminal and run `apt-get update` to update to the latest package definition list.
 You should see the following error message:

   ![5-apt-get-update-no-sudo-fail](Step2/5-apt-get-update-no-sudo-fail.png)

-3. So we _need root_ eh?
+2. So we _need root_ eh?
 Indeed.
 Root is the _super user_ (administrator) on all Unix variants.
 Let's try our command again but this time we'll preface it with the `sudo` (super-user do) command to run it "as root".
 Run the command `sudo apt-get update` and let's see what happens:

   ![6-sudo-apt-get-update](Step2/6-sudo-apt-get-update.png)

-4. You will see that you are prompted for your password (not the root password) to confirm that you are in the list of _sudoers_ i.e. the list of users who have been granted the ability to run commands "as root" by the super user.
+3. You will see that you are prompted for your password (not the root password) to confirm that you are in the list of _sudoers_ i.e. the list of users who have been granted the ability to run commands "as root" by the super user.
 The first account created as part of the installation gets sudoers access automatically.

-5. Now that we have an up-to-date package definition list we can run `sudo apt-get upgrade` to upgrade our system to the latest package and security updates:
+4. Now that we have an up-to-date package definition list we can run `sudo apt-get upgrade` to upgrade our system to the latest package and security updates:

   ![7-sudo-apt-get-upgrade-start](Step2/7-sudo-apt-get-upgrade-start.png)

-6. Once `sudo apt-get upgrade` has completed running you should see that it has "done" its job successfully:
+5. Once `sudo apt-get upgrade` has completed running you should see that it has "done" its job successfully:

   ![8-sudo-apt-get-upgrade-end](Step2/8-sudo-apt-get-upgrade-end.png)